Currumbin, Queensland: History

-Currumbin is located on the unceded land of the Yugambeh people.
-The name Currumbin is from the Bundjalung language (Ngaraangbal dialect), which means either high or high trees or may be a corruption of kurrohmin meaning kangaroo.
+Currumbin is located on the traditional land of the Tulgigin clan of the Yugambeh people.
+The name Currumbin is derived from the Yugambeh language (Yugambeh: Garambin), and means quicksand or 'a species of pine tree'.
 It was appropriated for an early farming settlement and later also used as a railway station name.

+The entirety of Currumbin was forested before farming and land clearing commenced in the late 19th century.
 Samuel William Grey was the first European to acquire land in the area.

 Currumbin Creek Provisional School opened circa 1896 and closed in 1905.

 In 1904, Isle, Love and Co advertised the first subdivisions in Currumbin.

-Currumbin Lower State School opened on 29 January 1909.
-In 1924 the school was renamed Currumbin State School.
+Currumbin Lower State School opened on 29 January 1909 under head teacher Miss Butler, who enrolled 13 children on the first day with a further 10 children enrolled over the next two weeks.
+In 1924, the school was renamed Currumbin State School.

 The first hotel was built by Wallace McDonald Nicoll in 1910 on Duringan Street overlooking the mouth of the Currumbin Creek.
+Currumbin Hotel was demolished in 1996 and replaced with modern apartments.

-During this period tourism and industry significantly increased in the beach side and valley areas of Currumbin.
-Many of the houses at Currumbin date from the period of later subdivisions in the 1920s.
+Tourism and industry significantly increased through the 20th century.
+Many of the houses at Currumbin date from a period of subdivisions in the 1920s.
 The area also contains a number of fibro beach houses.
 Since then later development has occurred including some high rise backing onto the hillside at Pacific Parade.

 The Beeches State School opened on 1 June 1925 and closed on 12 March 1948.

-On 8 May 1926 a Presbyterian Church was opened at Lower Currumbin by Moderator Reverend Mervyn Henderson.
+On 8 May 1926, a Presbyterian Church was opened at Lower Currumbin by Moderator Reverend Mervyn Henderson.
 The establishment of the church was led by Alexander Mayes.

+Part of Currumbin's success as a tourism, farming and timber hub was access via railway.
+The Nerang-Tweed line opened in 1903.
+Vehicular traffic gradually increased and Thrower Drive Bridge opened in 1926.
+A second road bridge over Currumbin Creek, for the Pacific Highway, opened in 1974.

 Ridgetop Provisional School opened on 4 October 1928.
 In 1933 it was replaced by Ridgetop State School.
 It closed on 23 July 1967.

 Currumbin Beach Methodist Church and camp was officially opened on Saturday 23 March 1940.

 Generally the area contains more natural vegetation than other areas of the coast due in part to the difficulty of building on the steep hillsides and in part to the presence of the Currumbin Wildlife Sanctuary - a long-standing landmark at the Gold Coast.
 The Sanctuary comprises a substantial area of land on both sides of the highway adjacent to Flat Rock Creek.

 Palm Beach Currumbin State High School opened on 24 January 1972 in neighbouring Palm Beach (immediately across Currumbin Creek).